Coriolanus Snow: The Ballad of Songbirds and Snakes

 Snow comes from a wealthy Capitol family that lost its status in the Dark Days, where his father Crassus Snow was killed in battle and his fortune - invested in ammunition district 13, which is destroyed in the revolution - is lost.
 Snow faces eviction from his penthouse apartment, along with his cousin Tigris and grandmother—who they refer to as Grandma'am.
 The family has sold much of their belongings and struggles to eat well.

 In the tenth Hunger Games, 18-year-old Snow has an opportunity as a mentor to boost his status and fund his upcoming university studies to save himself, Tigris and Grandma’am.
 He is assigned the female Tribute of District 12, 16-year-old Lucy Gray Baird, who shows character and performance through her singing.
 Snow meets her at the train station, sneaks her food and prepares her to win Capitol sponsorships so he can provide her with food and water in the arena—a new feature of the Games that he suggests.
 They grow close and hold hands with each other.

 Dr. Gaul, the Gamemaker, is interested in Snow's views on the Games and suggestions on how to increase their appeal.
 She forces him to enter the arena to remove another mentor—District-born Sejanus Plinth—who is protesting against the Games.
 While leaving with Sejanus, Snow kills a Tribute to defend himself.
 Snow realizes Dr. Gaul plans to let mutated snakes loose in the arena and drops a handkerchief with Lucy Gray's scent into the snakes' cage so that they do not attack her.
 Lucy Gray wins the Games because of this.

 Dean Highbottom discovers Snow has cheated and coerces him to sign up to be a Peacekeeper, where he will enforce order in District 12.
 Sejanus also signs up as a Peacekeeper.
 Snow reunites with Lucy Gray, and they start a relationship; he attends her musical performances with her family, the Covey.
 He is jealous of her past with a boy, Billy Taupe, but she writes songs about Snow.
 After becoming caught up in a rebel plot that involves Sejanus, Snow kills a citizen with an illicit gun and provides information that leads Sejanus and a rebel to be executed.
 Fearing he will be executed next, he runs away in the woods with Lucy Gray.

 Snow discovers and destroys the last evidence of his crimes as Lucy Gray begins to distrust him over the number of people he says he has killed.
 He pursues her through the woods, and she leaves a snake to attack him.
 He shoots at her and is unsure whether she has died or escaped.
-He returns to Panem, where he is assigned a prestigious mentorship under Dr. Gaul.
+He returns to the Capitol, where he is assigned a prestigious mentorship under Dr. Gaul.